oren/oren.github.io/articles/good-strategy/README.md

 This is not a strategy.
 It's an objective.
 There is no diagnosis of the problem, no guiding policy, and no coherent actions.

-## 5. Examples of a Good Strategy
-*Note: This section is under development*
-The Defense Advanced Research Projects Agency (DARPA)

-Military research organization

-Challenge: matching military problems with technological apportunities, including the new operaional concepts those technologies makes possible.
-Part of this challenge

-## 6. Good Strategy Bad Strategy Book
+## 9. Good Strategy Bad Strategy Book

 ### Table of contents